 Back to their mutual funds.
 This is what Fidelity has been known for a while, and they have recently gotten rid of their account minimums on many of these accounts.

-They also maintain some of the lowest fees out there, with $4.95 per stock and options trading – this is pretty low and competitive for the value you get from using Fidelity overall.
+They would cut fees to $0 on online trades of U.S. stocks, eliminating $4.95 per stock and options trading.
 Another huge perk of Fidelity is that they don’t charge any annual, transfer, inactivity, or closing fees.
 That’s all pretty great!

 M$M tip: Haven’t started investing yet, you can read more about getting started at Investing 101 for Millennials: The Basics.